-With regret, we leave the Steamboat Inn after a very serious breakfast and continue west along the Umpqua.
+With regret, we leave the Steamboat Inn after a very delicious breakfast and continue west along the Umpqua.
+Many people consider the Umpqua to be the most beautiful river in America.
 This area was homesteaded in the early 1900s by Perry and Jesse Wright.
 It is easy to imagine how they fell in love with the beauty of the place, but it is harder to imagine living here 30 years before the highway was completed.
 To survive on their ranch they packed everything in on pack trains of horses on narrow trails above the rushing water.
-They saw the transition to automobiles and electricity and really appreciated the fact that others could now enjoy this inspiring area.
-We'll have lunch with a view and then load the bikes for our trip back to civilization.
-TOTAL MILEAGE - 29 miles
+We’ll have lunch with a view and then load the bikes for our trip back to civilization.
+TOTAL MILEAGE: 29 miles

 Physical Difficulty: Moderate to Advanced.